Kidney diet myth busters

 Fact: Unless the water is used for a sauce, stock or gravy then it does not need to be included in your fluid allowance.

-Myth: Following a low potassium can prevent my kidneys from failing.
+Myth: Eating fewer potassium-rich foods can prevent my kidneys from failing.

-Fact: You only need to follow a low potassium diet if you have been advised by a renal specialist, so enjoy a varied and healthy balanced diet including at least 5 portions of fruit and veg each day.
+Fact: You should lower potassium in your diet if you have been advised to by a kidney specialist.
+Otherwise, you should enjoy a varied and healthy balanced diet, including at least five portions of fruit and vegetables every day.

-Myth: A low potassium diet is bad for my family
+Myth: Eating meals with less potassium is bad for my family.

-Fact: If you’re struggling to provide a healthy balanced diet to your family while following a low potassium diet then please seek help and support from your renal dietitian.
+Fact: If you’re struggling to provide a healthy balanced diet for your family while lowering your potassium, please seek help and support from your kidney dietitian.

-Fact: As with the general population we should all be careful with the amount of salt we use even if it’s sea salt, Himalayan pink salt, celery salt, garlic salt etc. Instead use herbs, spices, lemon & lime juice, and vinegar to increase flavour in your food.
+Fact: All of us should be careful about the amount of salt we use, whether it’s sea salt, Himalayan pink salt, celery salt, garlic salt or table salt!
+Instead, use herbs, spices, lemon and lime juice and vinegar to boost the flavours in your food.